PMerka/lenka-merkova-portfolio/content/references.md

       které uhodí hřebíček na hlavičku."'
     author: Joanna Bajger
     authorInfo: svatební koordinátorka  (planujsrdcem.cz)
+  - topText: Lorem Ipsum
+    mainText: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+    author: Lorem Ipsum
+    authorInfo: "Lorem Ipsum is simply dummy text of the printing "
+  - topText: Lorem Ipsum
+    mainText: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+    author: Lorem Ipsum
+    authorInfo: Lorem Ipsum
 referenceItem:
   - topText: Lenka umí upoutat a navnadit
     mainText: '"Lenka má schopnost skvěle zkombinovat hlubokou znalost tématu se